D-TACQ/ACQ400CSS/README.md

  2. Failing that, you'll need to know the default IP address of the UUT

-  * UUT NAME, MAC address and default IP-address are printed on the delviery sheet and on system label on rear of the box.
+  * UUT NAME, MAC address and default IP-address are printed on the delivery sheet and on faceplate on rear of the box.

 #### https://github.com/D-TACQ/ACQ400CSS/blob/master/acq1001_acq430_quickstart.pdf